 Position # of Blades Type of Propeller Sec/Mile

-Aperture 3 Solid +6
+Aperture 3 Solid 6

+Aperture 2 Solid 3

 Aperture 2 or 3 Feathering/Folding -3

 Exposed to Flow 2 or 3 Feathering/Folding 0

-Exposed to Flow 2 Solid +6
+Exposed to Flow 2 Solid 6

-Exposed to Flow 3 Solid +12
+Exposed to Flow 3 Solid 12

 Sail Drive 2 or 3 Folding 0

-Sail drive 2 or 3 Solid Varied
+Sail Drive 2 or 3 Solid Varied

 None/Insufficient -3

-Outboard 2 or 3 or 4 Solid 0
+Outboard (not in water) 0

-Drop Box Propeller 2 or 3 or 4 Solid ??
+Drop Box Propeller 2 or 3 or 4 Solid Varied

-b.
+7.2.
 Length Waterline Changes

-i.
-LWL changes will be reviewed by the committee on a case by case basis.
+LWL changes will be reviewed by the committee on a case-by-case basis.

 Note that this typically implies significant changes to a boat.
-If you are interested in modifying your Boat and believe a LWL adjustment is due, please contact PHRF-NB in advance to discuss.
+If you are interested in modifying your boat and believe a LWL adjustment is due, please contact PHRF-NB in advance to discuss.

-c.
+7.3.
 Displacement Changes

-i.
 The typical adjustment for displacement modifications is based on 5 sec/mile for 10% of displacement.
-The committee will review all displacement adjustments on a case by case basis.
+The committee will review all displacement adjustments on a case-by-case basis.

-d.
+7.4.
 Keel Type Changes

+Keel type changes are typically reviewed as outlined below.
+They will be reviewed on a case-by-case basis.

 - i.
-Keel type changes are typically reviewed as outlined below.
-They will be reviewed on a case by case basis.

-- 1. Shallow Draft 6-12 sec/mile
+Shallow Draft 6-12 sec/mile

-- 2. Center board 6-9 sec/mile
+- ii.
+Center board 6-9 sec/mile

-- 3. Iron vs Lead 3 sec/mile
+- iii.
+Iron vs Lead 3 sec/mile

-- 4. Dagger boards 0 sec/mile
+- iv.
+Dagger boards 0 sec/mile

-e.
+7.5.
 Draft Changes

-i.
-Draft changes are reviewed by the committee and typically are 3 sec/mile for each 0.5 ft. of change (+/-).
+Draft changes are reviewed by the committee and typically are 3 sec/mile for each 0.5 ft. of change

-f.
+7.6.
 Water Ballast

-i.
-Water ballast changes will be reviewed by the committee on a case by case basis.
-In general the modification will be assessed a -1 sec/mile adjustment for every 1% of additional displacement.
+Water ballast changes will be reviewed by the committee on a case-by-case basis.
+In general, the modification will be assessed a -1 sec/mile adjustment for every 1% of additional displacement.